liangjiayan/learngit/readme.txt

 Git is a distributed version control system.
 Git is a free software distributed under GPL.
 Git has a mutable index called stage.
-Creating a new branch is quick AN simple.
+Creating a new branch is quick an  simple.